ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/troubleshooting.md

 # 🔧 Troubleshooting Guide

-This document provides solutions for common issues with Simkl Scrobbler.
+This document provides solutions for common issues with Media Player Scrobbler for SIMKL.

 ## 🚨 Common Issues and Solutions